 Reunifying children in foster care with their families is a goal of child welfare systems across the United States and in New Jersey, whenever such reunification is possible and in the best interests of the child.
 Children in foster care, who have disproportionately suffered trauma and other adverse childhood events, often experience one or more behavioral health diagnoses.
 Additionally, their parents are likely to experience physical health, mental health, and substance use challenges.
-Managing child and parent health needs, while progressing towards family reunification, often poses a critical clinical challenge that may require family-based therapeutic services.
+Managing the health needs of both children and their parent(s), while progressing towards family reunification, often poses a critical clinical challenge that may require family-based therapeutic services.
 In particular, intentionally supervised visits between the parent and child provides opportunities to address parenting stress that can exacerbate mental health and substance use issues among parents and ongoing child behavioral health challenges.
 Conversely, if not appropriately managed, such visits may worsen existing mental and behavioral health issues and engender additional trauma for both the parent and child.